gemma-facet/cloud-services/preprocessing/README.md

 - `user_field` and `system_field` work the same way as in language modeling, but the `assistant_field` is not used.
 - Unlike language modeling, current research indicates that ONLY ONE image is allowed, but the conversion works the same

+## Synthetic Dataset Generation

+We leverage Gemini's dataset synthesis capabilities to generate synthetic datasets for fine-tuning.
+You can use the `/datasets/synthesize` endpoint to create datasets based on specified prompts and configurations.

 ## Metadata Management

 The preprocessing service uses a hybrid storage approach: